See why real gold does not stick to magnets, what tungsten and plated fakes can hide, and which weight, density, and testing steps come next. safely.

 What is the best test after the magnet test?

 For coins and bars, check weight, dimensions, and density.
-For jewelry, inspect markings and consider acid testing, XRF, or a professional jeweler’s evaluation.
+For valuable items, use XRF, ultrasound, assay, or a qualified professional evaluation.